Kat632/P2-Play-Your-Cards-Right/README.md

 *	Wireframes - please see below in the Design section.

-*	Fixed footer for the purpose of always displaying the author of the game to the user.
+*	Always present footer for the purpose of always displaying the author of the game to the user.

-*	Fixed header for the purpose of displaying the name of the game to the user.
+*	Always present header for the purpose of displaying the name of the game to the user.

 *	Play area in the middle of the screen that displays the various elements of the game.